sanjeevRae/mina-backend/DEPLOYMENT_GUIDE.md

 2. Make sure all values are numeric or properly encoded
 3. Check that the data directory exists: `data/`
 4. Verify that you have write permissions for the `models/` directory
-5. For Render deployment, ensure your CSV file is not too large (limit to <50MB)
+5. For Render deployment, ensure your CSV file is not too large (limit to <20MB)
+6. The model will be trained on first API call if not already trained